artie-shevchenko/intoperf-api-docs/intoperf-api.appspot.com/Guides/Getting Started.md

 1. Choose `FK Krasnodar in CSKA Moscow-FK Krasnodar (2013-06-23) match`.
 1. [Optional] Select `1st half` as a period.
 1. Click `Search`.
-1. Click `Search with no filters`.
+1. Set filters to 0 to see more players.

-That's a tiny amount of data we just uploaded so confidence level is ~0%.
-Next step is to upload data for 10-20 matches and take a look how IntoPerf's intelligence helps you organize and understand your data.
+Next step is to upload some real data for 10-20 matches and take a look how IntoPerf can help organize and understand your data.

-**Note:** For other teams/players you would need to upload at least 3 matches first for data to show up at [https://apidemo.intoperf.com](https://apidemo.intoperf.com).
+**Note:** For different teams/players you would need to upload at least 3 matches first for data to show up at [https://apidemo.intoperf.com](https://apidemo.intoperf.com).